Master of Science in Speech-Language Pathology

 Application for Admission to Graduate Study

 Candidates must complete a two step application process to be considered for acceptance into the graduate program in speech-language pathology.
-An application and supportive materials must be sent to 1) the MSU Office of Graduate Admissions to the University and 2) an additional set of materials must be sent directly to the Communication Disorders Program.
-The deadline for receipt of applications is February 1 each year: Incomplete applications will not be considered for admission.
+An application and supportive materials must be sent to 1) the MSU Office of Graduate Admissions to the University Apply Here, and 2) an additional set of materials must be sent directly to the Communication Disorders Program.
+Apply Here.
+The deadline for receipt of applications is February 5 this year: Incomplete applications will not be considered for admission.

 **We do not require minimum GRE scores at this time.
 However, GRE scores are evaluated across the applicant pool.